What Are Charge-Offs?

-The only potential drawbacks: You might pay more to settle with a bank than with a bill collector, and you will have less time to come up with the settlement money.
-Also, some banks will not work with debt settlement companies, but only with you directly to settle a debt before charge-off.
+The potential drawbacks: you might pay more to settle with a bank than with a bill collector, and you will have less time to come up with the settlement money.
+Also, some banks will not work with debt settlement companies, but only directly with you to settle a debt before charge-off.
 If you are working with a debt relief firm, make sure you first ask your creditor about its policies.

-In most cases, however, it is still advisable to settle your credit card debt before it is charged off.
-Your credit report will reflect the fact that you are a responsible borrower and other negative consequences, like being harassed by debt collectors, will be avoided.
+In most cases, however, it is still advisable to settle your credit card debt before it is charged-off.

 About The Author

 Max Fay has been writing about personal finance for Debt.org for the past five years.
 His expertise is in student loans, credit cards and mortgages.
 Max inherited a genetic predisposition to being tight with his money and free with financial advice.
 He was published in every major newspaper in Florida while working his way through Florida State University.
 He can be reached at [email protected].